-2. Read your labels.
-Try and find food that is closer to home.
+2. Read the labels.
+Try to find food that was made or grown closer to home.
 Think about what it costs, both in dollars and to the environment, when you buy products from far away.
 Sure strawberries are a treat in January, but won't you appreciate them so much more if you buy them in June from your local farmer?
 If the food you are purchasing is from near where you live, it is going to be more flavourfull than something that has been sitting on a truck for a week.

 3. Shop at an independent grocer.
 Get to know your local grocer.
 Ask her when prices may be coming down.
 Keep an eye on the flyers and buy in bulk when you can.

 4. Your freezer can be a helpful ally in preparing weeknight meals.
 Consider making stews, soups, and casseroles ahead of time that can be quickly reheated.
 Stews, in particular, are an excellent way to use up vegetables that may not be at their best and cuts of meat that require longer cooking times.
 Additionally, hosting a potluck is an enjoyable and cost-effective way to socialize with friends.